Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Lounge Deep 83-inch Sofa

-• Add a small lumbar pillow to keep your lower back from rounding during long TV nights
+• Add a small lumbar pillow to keep your lower back from rounding during long TV sessions

-• If you’re shorter, use a firm back pillow to shorten the seat depth and keep feet planted
+• If you are shorter, use a firmer back pillow to shorten the seat depth and keep your feet planted

-• Vacuum weekly and rotate cushions regularly to keep wear even
+• Vacuum weekly and rotate cushions regularly to even out wear

-• Treat spills immediately; blot first, then spot-clean according to fabric guidance
+• Treat spills immediately; blot first, then spot-clean according to the fabric guidance

-• Avoid placing it in direct sunlight to reduce fading and fabric stress
+• Avoid direct sunlight to reduce fading and fabric stress

-• Pair with a slim, movable ottoman rather than an oversized coffee table in tighter rooms
+• Pair it with a slim, movable ottoman instead of an oversized coffee table in tighter rooms

-• Plan delivery path carefully—deep pieces can be awkward around narrow turns
+• Plan the delivery path carefully because deep pieces can be awkward around narrow turns

 FAQs